The SDSAI Iterator Expression Language

 The

-clause without evaluating it.
-This works, but is less elegant. [case <predicate> <success>]
+[if]constructs because the implementation ofifhas to short-circuit the evaluating iterator in order to skip over thethenclause without evaluating it.
+This works, but is less elegant. [case <predicate> <success>]-

 The case function is useful when used with the